AI for Customer Service: Actual Projects Insights

 - Returning documents (by document name)

 Introducing this simple virtual assistant resulted in 1-st line support engineers being able to process 12-18% more tickets per day.
-While for more sophisticated assistants and chatbots the figures are even more optimistic: on the average an AI chatbot for customer service can take over 20-30% of the 1-st line support load.
+While for more sophisticated assistants and chatbots the figures are even more optimistic: on average, an AI chatbot for customer service can take over 20-30% of the 1-st line support load.

 Efficiency of implementing an in-house chatbot depends on a wealth of factors.
 Thus, feasibility of doing this should be evaluated depending on a business case.
 Going for a small PoC project before moving to a fully-fledged chatbot development can also be a good idea (please refer to a Case Study on such a PoC).